ahotchkin/react-fitness-backend/dev-log.md

 Sunday, 8/30
 - [x] Add functionality to delete exercises

+Wednesday, 9/9
-- [ ] Add functionality to update exercises
+- [x] Add functionality to update exercises
+  - *Took longer than anticipated:*
+    - *Moved logic from App.js into ExerciseContainer.js*
+    - *Had to reconfigure routes and organization*

+Thursday, 9/10
+- [ ] Organize components into folders, add Containers
-- [ ] Only display exercises from the current day
+- [ ] Split routes into modules

-Remaining To Dos
+<h5>Remaining To Dos</h5>
+<i>Required</i>

 Backend
 - [ ] Build serializers for all Rails objects
 - [ ] Add validations to all Rails models

-Frontend
-- [ ] Organize components into folders, add Containers

-User Info
+Dashboard
-- [ ] Generate daily calorie goal for a user based on sign in information
+- [ ] Display user information
-- [ ] Subtract calories burned from exercise from daily calorie goal
+- [ ] Display overview of exercise information for current day

-Foods
-- [ ] Add functionality to add, update, and delete food from a meal
-- [ ] Add functionality to search for food in the database
+- [ ] Display diary for current day

-- [ ] Add functionality to add food to the database
+Exercises
-- [ ] In user’s diary, display servings consumed and calories consumed for each food
+- [ ] Only display exercises from the current day

 Diary
 - [ ] Automatically add Diary for every day when user signs up - or just when user searches for a particular date / it’s today and no diary is created yet?